Near Field Communication (NFC)

 This feature is supported in mobile and wearable applications only.

-The main features of the NFC API include:
+The main features of the NFC API include the following:

 NFC provides the following advantages over short-range communication technologies, such as Bluetooth: